DestinedChampion/Fanatic-Farmer/README.md

-# Fanatic-Farmer
+# **Fanatic Farmer - The Ultimate Automated Farming Mod**
   Fully automated farming, anti-AFK, profit tracking &amp; more!
 Make 100M+/h AFK with smart pathfinding for all crops.
 Includes adjustable speeds &amp; replanting.

-# **Fanatic Farmer - The Ultimate Automated Farming Mod**

 # Simply install like any other mod and enjoy fully automated SkyBlock farming!
 This powerful tool handles everything from harvesting to replanting while you AFK.